Skip to content

 Your situation Best first step Reality check

-You do not have an order Apply for services through DCSS application options.
-The other parent must be located before many steps can move forward.
+You do not have an order Apply through the DCSS application page.
+The other parent usually must be located before many steps can move forward.

-You were never married Ask DCSS about paternity before the support order is set.
+You were never married Ask DCSS about paternity before a support order is set.
 Legal fatherhood must be established before child support can be ordered.

 You already have an order Use the case portal or call DCSS to check payments and case status.
 If payment is late, enforcement may still take time.

-Your order seems outdated Ask about a review through review services.
+Your order seems outdated Ask about review services.
 The amount can go up, go down, or stay the same.

-You need court advice Contact Georgia Legal Aid or a private lawyer.
+You need legal advice Contact Georgia Legal Aid or a private lawyer.
 DCSS attorneys do not represent either parent.

 Quick reference for Georgia child support